100-Page Report Warns of the Many Dangers of AI - Slashdot

 This sort of authoritarian thinking scares me a hell of a lot more than their supposed "AI threats".

-Authoritarians are powerless here (Score:2)
+Authoritarians are powerless here (Score:3)

 No need to worry.
 Anyone with the skills - which are hardly difficult to acquire - can cook up ML in their basement, garage, warehouse, dorm, wherever.
 When actual AI comes along, same thing.
 It's just a matter of the right code.
 Even if people have relatively low-end hardware, that just means they will have relatively slow ML/AI; after all, if you pass a problem requiring intelligence to solve it and it's ha